mikepartelow/mikepartelow.github.io/posts/2023-10-22-k8s-lightswitch.md

 I used Pulumi to manage deploying my application.
 It's great.

 I don't want to publish my IP addresses to Github, and managing my deployments in Pulumi makes that very easy.

+You can get fancy and refactor/reuse your code, like I did, and even unit test it, which I didn't do.

+It's so straightforward that I don't have much to say about it!

 # The Bottom Line